ethanshipman/Group-5-Project-4/README.md

 - What impact do certain social tendencies have on the students’ likelihood to succeed? (e.g. Frequency of alcoholic consumption, social lives, extracurricular activities, romantic relationships, etc.)
 - Is there a relationship between a student being at-risk and access to extra educational support, family educational support, or extra paid classes within the course subject?
 - Do students with higher-educated parents perform better in final exams compared to those whose parents have lower levels of education?
+- How does health impact a person's likelihood succeed?
+Does poor health often result in more absences and poorer grades?
+Is there a high incidence of absence and failure among students classified in poor health?
+Is there a correlation between health and quality of family relationships?
 ## Methodology and Tools
 - SQLite3, Scikit-learn, Python
 - Data Model Implementation